 Thanks for visiting!

 Dr. Polsky has served as President of Animal Behavior Counseling Services, Inc. in Los Angeles for nearly 40 years.
-During this time he has trained and applied behavior modification to hundreds of Rottweilers, Pit bulls, German shepherds, Cane Corsos, Bull mastiffs, and other breeds capable of causing severe personal injury to people.
+During this time he has trained and applied behavior modification to hundreds of Rottweilers, Pit bulls, German shepherds, Cane Corsos, Bull mastiffs, and other breeds capable of inflicting severe injury. - Expert witness

 Dr. Polsky’s approach